 That is perhaps the most enduring legacy of her leadership.

-Schlichting serves on several national and community boards including The Kresge Foundation, Walgreens Boots Alliance, Duke University Health System, G&W Laboratories, and Ardent Health Services.
+Schlichting serves on several national and community boards including The Kresge Foundation, Walgreens Boots Alliance, Duke University Health System, Encompass Health, Pear Therapeutics, Hill-Rom Holdings and Arboretum Ventures.
 Nancy is also a Fellow of the American College of Healthcare Executives and a member of the International Women’s Forum.
 In the fall of 2015, Schlichting was appointed by President Obama to chair the Commission on Care.
 The Commission was tasked to examine veterans’ access to Department of Veterans Affairs health care and to examine strategically how best to organize the Veterans Health Administration (VHA), locate health resources, and deliver health care to veterans during the next 20 years.
 The Commission reported to the President of the United States through the Secretary of Veterans Affairs, and completed the Commission Report in July, 2016.
+Most recently, Nancy served as Co-chair of the Michigan Economic Recovery Council, which advised the Governor of Michigan on both health and business issues during the first 12 months of the pandemic.

 Nancy received her A.B from Duke University and her M.B.A. from Cornell University.
-She and her family reside in Bloomfield Township, Michigan.
+She and her family reside in Northern Michigan and Southern California.